 Brush Box Lophostemon confertus

-As a rainforest giant this tree species grows up to 60m tall and occurs in a range of rainforests types, and also in wet and dry sclerophyll forests.
-Brush Boxes at the size shown mostly occur within subtropical rainforests or on its margins.
+This tree species grows up to 60m tall and occurs in a range of rainforests types, and is also found in wet and drier tall (Eucalypt dominated) forests.
+Brush Boxes at the size shown mostly occur within subtropical rainforest or on its margins.
 It is also grown in forest plantations producing a sought after hardwood timber (Photo 1).
 Bark on lower half to two thirds of trunk is brown, rough and stringy.
 Whereas the top half or the top third of the trunk and branches are covered in a smooth bark.
 Colour of smooth bark varies from grey to pink and salmon, depending on age (Photo 2).
 Stunning white flowers measure up to 3 cm in diameter and feature numerous white filaments topped by yellow anthers (3).
-The conical shaped fruit is around 10 mm in diameter and up to 15 mm in length, it contains a large number of small brown seeds (4).
+The conical shaped fruit (a capsule) is around 10 mm in diameter and up to 15 mm long, it contains a large number of small brown seeds (4).
 Simple leaves arranged in a whorl of four or five leaves below the growing bud (opposite when maturing) are; elliptic to ovate in shape with entire margins, up to 15 cm long, firm and leathery to touch.
 Apex is acute ending in a fine point, base shape is cuneate.
 Mid vein is raised and lateral veins are more visible on lower leaf surface (5).
-Distribution: Along Australia's east coast, north from the NSW Mid-north coast.
+Distribution: Along Australia's east coast, north from the NSW mid-north coast.

 Brush Caper Berry Capparis arborea

 The Brush Caper Berry is a small native tree reaching a height of up to 10m and is found within subtropical rainforests as an under storey species (Photo 1).
-Bark is firm, hard with fine fissures and rather rough in texture on the main trunk of this mature tree which also features scattered spines.
+Bark is firm, hard with fine fissures and rather rough in texture on the main trunk of this mature tree, which also features scattered spines.
 Colour is a light brown if not obscured by mosses and lichen in wet environments (2).
-Spines on older branches are the best developed on this specimen up to 15mm in length, whereby spinose stipules on young growth are small but can be felt beneath the petiole joining the stem.
+Spines on older branches are the best developed on this specimen and reach up to 15mm in length, whereby spinose stipules on young growth are small but can be felt beneath the petiole joining the stem.
 Spines on immature trees can be longer and more prominent.
 Young stems are covered in fine rusty brown hair (3 & 4).
-Simple leaves with an alternate arrangement are; up to 12 cm long with entire and slightly inrolled margins, ovate to broad elliptic in shape, firm and smooth in texture, hairless, very glossy and dark green on top and paler underneath.
-Petiole is up to 12mm in length and on young leaves can be hairy.
+Simple leaves with an alternate arrangement are; up to 12 cm long with entire and slightly in-rolled margins, ovate to broad elliptic in shape, firm and smooth in texture, hairless, very glossy and dark green on top and paler underneath.
+Petiole is up to 12 mm in length and can be hairy on young leaves.
 Mid vein is often placed off centre and raised on lower leaf surface (5).
-Distribution: NSW mid-north coast to central QLD.
+Distribution: NSW mid-north coast to central Qld.

 Brush Ironbark Bridelia exaltata Other names: Scrub Ironbark